cbmarcum/lazybones/README.md

     1.2.8

+### Template Description

+Skeletor requires a `DESCRIPTION` file that contains a description for the template.

+    A project for managing Lazybones project templates.

 That's it!
-The VERSION file will automatically be excluded from the project template archive.
+The `VERSION` and `DESCRIPTION` files will automatically be excluded from the project template archive.

 Contributing Templates